google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 {% include "web/_shared/contributors/surma.html" %}
 {% include "web/_shared/contributors/yigu.html" %}

-Blurring is a great way to redirect a reader's focus.
-Making some visual elements appear blurred while keeping other elements in focus naturally directs the reader's focus.
+Blurring is a great way to redirect a users's focus.
+Making some visual elements appear blurred while keeping other elements in focus naturally directs the user's focus.
 Users ignore the blurred content and instead focus on the content they can read.
 One example would be a list of icons that display details about the individual items when hovered over.
 During that time the remaining choices could be blurred to redirect the user to the newly displayed information.